muglug/php-rfcs/0000-noreturn-type.md

 Arguments for `never` are:

 * It's a single word - `noreturn` does not have any visual separator between the two words and one cannot be sensibly added e.g. `no-return`.
 * It's a full-fledged type, rather than a keyword used in a specific situation.
-A far-in-the-future generics proposal could use to indicate [contravariant generic types](https://docs.hhvm.com/hack/built-in-types/nothing#usages).
+A far-in-the-future generics proposal could use `never` as a placeholder inside [contravariant generic types](https://docs.hhvm.com/hack/built-in-types/nothing#usages).

 # Backwards Incompatible Changes